danialhbma/ScaleUp/README.md

 Navigate to the directory where you cloned the GitHub repository and select the Arduino sketch file (main.ino).
 <br><br>
 ### Step 4: Configure ESP32 Board Settings
-Go to "Tools" > "Board" and select your ESP32 board (e.g., "ESP32 Dev Module","NodeMCU-32S").
+Go to "Tools" > "Board" and select your ESP32 board (e.g., "ESP32 Dev Module", "NodeMCU-32S").
 Choose the correct "Port" (the USB COM port where your ESP32 is connected).
 <br><br>
 ### Step 5: Installing the required dependencies